Table of Contents

 You can pay your fees online if you have:

-At the end, click on the button to print the CIC official receipt.
+- At the end, click on the button to print the IRCC official receipt with barcode.
+Print two copies.

 Proof of payment